 Key Takeaway

-- Your nervous system can calm down
+- Your nervous system can learn to regulate more effectively.

 - Your mind can learn new patterns

-- Your body can release tension
+- Your body can gradually recover from chronic tension and stress.

 These are practices, not instant fixes.